 Reasonably.
 Yet this does not mean that a better glider cannot be

-Part of my reasonings were inaccurate.
-Globally they were good since the
+Part of my reasoning was inaccurate.
+Globally it was good since the

 glider glides.
-For sure the reasonings behind the building of
+For sure the reasoning behind the building of the

-and explain that the one with the straight leading edge is
+shapes and explain that the one with the straight leading edge is

 the worst.

-my friend Didier Bizzarri build a successful very low speed indoor
+Well my friend Didier Bizzarri build a successful very

-edge's purpose is to resist impacts.
-The wings of the Wright Flyer tend
+purpose is to resist impacts.
+The wings of the Wright Flyer tend to

 end in this shape too.

-Most prominent error till now is that I thought I shaped a
+Most prominent error till now is that I thought that I shaped a

-bird's wing.

-a real sea bird wing is cambered at its root and the
+bird, a real sea bird wing is cambered at its root and the

 have had a much longer chord, maybe two times longer.
 Halfway

 - The incidence of a bird wing changes along the span.
 Maybe to